MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 <hr/>

+## Co-op vs Career Services

+Its really important you know that as a Carleton student, you have access to a ton of services through ["Career Services"](https://carleton.ca/career/) **regardless of whether or not you're in co-op.** Career services provides resume / cover letter reviews, mock interviews, job search advice sessions and more.

+Co-op offers some additional services, but other than the job board, the only one of note is "One-on-one advising".
+A full list can be found on [this page](https://carleton.ca/co-op/faculty-co-op-toolkit/) under the "What support is available to co-op students?" section.

+Although these services exist, do not use them for anything tech related.
+The staff providing these services are great for "general advice" related to job searching and best presenting yourself.
+However, they do not have technical backgrounds and you should not assume their understanding of how to present technical skills, projects, etc is accurate to the expectations of the tech industry.

+The "networking events" they list as a service are co-op are 90% of the time open to everyone, however some previous events I've attended have had a "resume bank" where only co-op students could submit.

+As someone who has been around since before COVID, I can unfortunately say that the quality of networking events that Carleton has been organizing recently are nowhere near as good as they used to be.

+Events that were annual before COVID like ["Net Night"](https://carleton.ca/employers/sent-emails/winter-net-night/) (a networking event dedicated to tech and STEM) no longer exist and all we get now is Carleton's [termly career fair](https://carleton.ca/career/cu-events/fall-career-and-networking-fair/).

+Since COVID, Carleton has been opting for "online" networking events that don't actually ever include a "networking component".
+Normally these events just boil down to a company giving a presentation and maybe answering questions in a chat.
+These events usually have no oppurtunity to 1-on-1 chat or shake anyone's hand.

 ## COOP 1000 Course

 You'll annecdotally hear students complain about the COOP 1000 course and how it's outdated, not tailored to the tech industry, etc.